BrendonLH/reading-notes/README.md

             2. this will select all the data from both column a and column b that is in mytable
     5. The **WHERE** is used to filter results
     6. there are many other operators that can be used to filter through data such as **BETWEEN** 10 **AND** 20 just as an example

+### Functional Programming
+    1. Functional programming is the building software by using pure functions, avoiding shared state, mutable data, and side-effects.
+    2. Functional code tends to be more concise and predictable compared to object oriented programming.
+    2. Pure Functions
+        a.
+A pure function is a function that given the same input always returns the same output with no side effects.
+        b.
+Any function that relies on a random number generator cannot be pure.
+    3.